 - The Business of English YouTube Series.
 This series shows Australian business people talking in different professional settings, ranging from office parties to more formal business meetings.
 The speakers talk very clearly, but the conversations are fast paced.
 Each video includes a vocabulary study with word explanations.

 Advanced Australian English Listening:

 - Many of my students have enjoyed challenging themselves by watching the Australian television comedy “All Together Now.”
 The characters all have very strong Australian accents.
 They use a lot of Australian slang, and they speak very quickly.
-You can find a few episodes of this show on YouTube, or you can buy every episode on DVD.
+You can find a few episodes of this show on YouTube, or you can watch every episode for a subscription fee through the Umbrella Entertainment website.
 To help my students, I’ve completely transcripted episode 26 of the show.
 You can watch episode 26 below, and you can download the transcript here.